-CTE Standards and Benchmarks National Standards: Council for Agricultural Education 28.05 Choose, implement and evaluate sustainable and efficient procedures (e.g., selection, housing, nutrition and management) to produce consistently high-quality animals that are well suited for their intended purposes.
-AS.06.03.02.c 28.06 Evaluate and select products from animals based on industry standards.
-AS.03.03.03.b 29.0 Prepare, groom, exhibit, and market animals.
-The student will be able to: 29.01 Groom selected animals for exhibition.
-29.02 Train animals for show and/or exhibition.
-29.03 Demonstrate proper techniques for exhibiting and animals.
-29.04 Demonstrate knowledge required to train selected animals to halter.
-29.05 Measure animal growth using a scale.
-29.06 Identify market outlets.
-29.07 Describe methods of restraining, loading, handling, and transporting animals safely.
-29.08 Determine market grades of animals and animal products.
-29.09 Identify components of shipping and health certificates.
-30.0 Maintain and analyze records.
-The student will be able to: 30.01 Maintain and analyze animal records.
-30.02 Discuss the legal requirements of maintaining animal health records, and maintain and analyze animal health records.
-30.03 Maintain and analyze basic business records (inventory, depreciation, receipts, and expenses) using computer applications.
-30.04 Prepare and maintain Supervised Agricultural Experience (SAE) records.
-31.0 Explain the components of the American business system.
-The student will be able to: 31.01 Describe the five basic ways American business is organized.
-31.02 Distinguish and identify between the characteristics of each method of doing business.
+CTES Standards and Benchmarks National Standards: Council for Agricultural Education 27.05 Choose, implement and evaluate sustainable and efficient procedures (e.g., selection, housing, nutrition and management) to produce consistently high-quality animals that are well suited for their intended purposes.
+AS.06.03.02.c 27.06 Evaluate and select products from animals based on industry standards.
+AS.03.03.03.b 28.0 Prepare, groom, exhibit, and market animals.
+The student will be able to: 28.01 Groom selected animals for exhibition.
+28.02 Train animals for show and/or exhibition.
+28.03 Demonstrate proper techniques for exhibiting and animals.
+28.04 Measure animal growth using a scale.
+28.05 Identify various marketing outlets.
+28.06 Describe methods of restraining, loading, handling, and transporting animals safely.
+28.07 Determine market grades of animals and animal products.
+28.08 Identify components of shipping and health certificates.
+29.0 Maintain and analyze records.
+The student will be able to: 29.01 Maintain and analyze animal records.
+29.02 Discuss the legal requirements of maintaining animal health records, and maintain and analyze animal health records.
+29.03 Maintain and analyze basic business records (inventory, depreciation, receipts, and expenses) using computer applications.
+29.04 Prepare and maintain Supervised Agricultural Experience (SAE) records.
+30.0 Explain the components of the American business system. (sole proprietorship, partnership, corporation, limited liability company, cooperative) The student will be able to: 30.01 Describe the five basic ways American business is organized.
+30.02 Distinguish and identify between the characteristics of each method of doing business.
+30.03 Evaluate the advantages and disadvantages provided by each business method.